highrisedigital/wpbroadbean/readme.txt

 1. The WP Broadbean screen, added to get you started.

 == Changelog ==

+= 1.0.1 =
+* Correct name for the job locations taxonomy - showed an incorrect label in the taxonomy metabox

 = 1.0 =
 * Thanks to @getdave for contributions to v1.0